HMI Diversity & Inclusion Statement

 The Steps We Are Taking

 We do not pretend that HMI—or the people who bring it to life—are immune to prejudices that permeate our world and prevent our school becoming the diverse equitable, and inclusive community that we want it to be.
 Naming this barrier is only the beginning.
 While equity work is difficult, our staff, faculty, and board of trustees are committed for the long term.
 We owe it to our alumni, our future students, and our entire HMI community to ensure all students feel valued, affirmed, and transformed by their time at HMI.
 This is the goal to which we dedicate ourselves.

 Below we outline some of the action we are taking as a school to increase our diversity and push for institutional equity, and inclusion:

 To attract applicants of diverse socioeconomic backgrounds, we have dedicated HMI’s endowment draw exclusively to supporting need-based financial aid.
 This is in addition to the more than 20% of our budget that goes towards financial aid each year.
 All told, nearly 30% of our Semester and Summer Term students receive need-based financial aid.

 Further, we have developed financial aid-specific marketing materials and an online Financial Aid Estimator tool to provide concise and helpful information about the financial aid we offer to prospective families.

 In the coming years, our next major fundraising effort will be dedicated to funding our equity initiatives, including increasing the percentage of our budget we are able to commit to financial aid.

-As of academic year 2020-21, our Admissions Associate Lupe Bobadilla has a new title and responsibility as Diversity Recruitment Coordinator.
+As of academic year 2020-21, our admissions officer Lupe Bobadilla has new responsibilities as Diversity Recruitment Coordinator.
 In additional to cultivating the relationships described above, Lupe is able to speak to the HMI experience from his own unique perspective as a person of color in our community and his passion for our mission has helped to inspire many applicants of color to apply to our program.